 You must make your first plan payment to the Chapter 13 trustee within 30 days of your initial emergency bankruptcy filing, even if you get extensions to file your other forms.
 If the first payment is not received in time, the Chapter 13 trustee can ask the bankruptcy court to dismiss your bankruptcy case.

 If you want to file a bankruptcy petition there are a number of forms that you are required to file with the bankruptcy court.
 If you are facing an emergency, such as a wage garnishment or home foreclosure, you can file just a few of those forms to get the case started– this is often referred to as an emergency bankruptcy filing.

 When you file for bankruptcy, the automatic stay kicks in.
 When you file the minimum forms required in an emergency bankruptcy, the automatic stay kicks in right away.
 If you have not filed the remaining forms after 14 days, you can file a request for more time with the bankruptcy court.

 If you are concerned about foreclosure, repossession, wage garnishment or bank levy, an emergency bankruptcy may be right for you.
 However, bankruptcy is not a simple process and there are many rules and deadlines that you must strictly adhere to or your case could be dismissed.
-Before filing an emergency bankruptcy, contact our experienced Vancouver WA bankruptcy attorneys.
+Before filing an emergency bankruptcy, contact our experienced Portland OR bankruptcy attorneys.
 We are here to help.